-(1) Sales of products are allocated to where the product is manufactured.
+Sales of products are allocated to where the product is manufactured.

-(2) Refer to Item 3-Key Information-Selected Financial Data, for the definition of Special Items.
+Refer to Item 3-Key Information-Selected Financial Data, for the definition of Special Items.

-(3) Includes the group's treasury operations, the self-insurance captive and the investment in the Jiangxi Chenming joint venture.
+(3) Primarily includes the group's treasury operations and its self-insurance captive.

 (4) Segment assets (excluding deferred taxation and cash) less current liabilities (excluding interest-bearing borrowings and overdraft).